-Serves as a support to those who advocate for library services to the lesbian, gay, bisexual, transgender, pansexual, genderqueer, queer, intersex, agender, asexual, and ally communities, families, and their allies at the local, state, and national level.
-Works with other ALA units, including divisions, the Chapter Relations Committee, and the Committee on Library Advocacy to integrate LGBTQIA+ advocacy into their planning and advocacy strategies.
+Serves as a support to those who advocate for library services for the LGBTQIA+ communities, their families, and their allies at the local, state, and national levels.
+Works with other ALA units, including specific divisions, the Chapter Relations Committee, and the Committee on Library Advocacy, to integrate LGBTQIA+ advocacy into their planning and advocacy strategies.
 Provides support through a variety of means, including:

-- Creating, evaluating, and maintaining bibliographies and resource lists on the Rainbow RT website.
+- Creating, evaluating, and maintaining bibliographies and resource lists on the RRT website.

-- Soliciting new resources from Rainbow RT members that meet established criteria and reviews them for inclusion on the Rainbow RT web site.
+- Soliciting new resources from RRT members that meet established criteria and reviews them for inclusion on the RRT website.

 - Developing and maintaining toolkits.

-- Providing continuity for advocacy efforts such as June is GLBT Book Month.
+- Providing continuity for advocacy efforts (ex.
+June is LGBTQIA+ Book Month).

-- Suggesting website changes for the Rainbow RT advocacy & resources page, including a mechanism on the web page for users to suggest new topics or other changes on the page.
+- Suggesting website changes for the RRT 'Advocacy & Issues' page, including a mechanism on the web page for users to suggest new topics or other changes on the page.

-- Cultivating future leadership to sustain the advocacy efforts of the Rainbow RT.
+- Cultivating future leadership to sustain the advocacy efforts of the RRT.

-Displaying active committee roster as of 08/09/2020.
-Last retrieved on 08/09/2020.
-Members can log in to view full contact information for committee members.
+Displaying active committee roster as of 03/02/2024.
+Last retrieved on 03/02/2024.
+Members can log in and refresh the page to view full contact information for committee members.

 The committee will consist of 10 to 15 members, a board liaison, and will be led by a chair.
 Ideal candidates will have a background in ALA advocacy, communication, and digital skills.

-The Advocacy Committee was originally charged at the November 2013 GLBTRT Executive Board meeting as an ad-hoc committee.
-Slight amendments were made to the charge during the meeting that are captured in the November meeting document comments area.
-At ALA Annual 2015, the GLBTRT Executive Board voted to make the Advocacy Ad-hoc Committee a permanent standing committee.
+The Advocacy Committee was originally charged at the November 2013 RRT Executive Board Meeting as an ad-hoc committee.
+Slight amendments were made to the charge during the meeting that are captured in the November meeting document comments' area.
+At ALA Annual 2015, the RRT Executive Board voted to make the Advocacy Ad-hoc Committee a permanent standing committee.

-At the 2018 ALA Annual meeting and the 2019 ALA Midwinter meeting, the Rainbow RT Executive Board voted to merge these two standing committees into a single committee.
+At the 2018 ALA Annual meeting and the 2019 ALA Midwinter meeting, the RRT Executive Board voted to merge these two standing committees into a single committee.